 - Separate: Food and water should be at least 6 feet from the litter box

-- Uncovered: Most cats do not like a cover on their box, this is especially important in multi-cat household where ambushes can happen
+- Uncovered: Most cats do not like a cover on their box, this is especially important in a multi-cat household where ambushes can happen

-- Safe: Never trap a kitty in the litter box to give medications or to put into carrier
+- Safe: Never trap a kitty in the litter box to give medications or to put into a carrier

 Troubleshooting Inappropriate Elimination

 Eliminating outside the box often signals an underlying medical condition.
 The earlier the problem is corrected, the better the chance for the cat to return to the litter box.
 Call us to schedule an appointment and to discuss your cat's litter box habits with your veterinarian.

 In addition to possible medical reasons which need to be ruled out, the following are some reasons that can contribute to inappropriate elimination: